 At times an exceptional retention state is required to preserve backups for legal discovery and and forensics purposes.
 Backups may be designated “Legal Hold” and will not be deleted until the “hold” requirement is removed.

-Recovery Appliance base system pricing has been reduced by 50%, which when combined with increased storage capacity lowers an organization's operational costs by up to 62% (PDF).
+Recovery Appliance base system pricing has decreased 50%, which when combined with increased storage capacity lowers an organization's operational costs.
 Regardless of size, all deployments cost less since they start with a base system and benefit from increased storage capacity.

-Consolidating enterprise-wide database protection while using database-aware compression and deduplication eliminates inefficient, standalone solutions and shrink storage requirements by up to 40%, as discussed in Swisscom’s video.
+Consolidating enterprisewide database protection while using database-aware compression and deduplication eliminates inefficient, standalone solutions and shrinks storage requirements by up to 40%, as discussed in Swisscom’s video (1:31).

 Efficient server-side awareness of database changes dramatically reduces backup network traffic, lowering customers’ operational expenses.